 Comfort and Support for Those Who Need it Most

-Hospice is specialized care those facing terminal illness, focusing on comfort and quality of life.
+Hospice is specialized care for those facing terminal illness, focusing on comfort and quality of life.
 Sprenger Hospice Care is comprised of professionals dedicated to delivering compassionate, patient-centered care, whether in a residential home, apartment, retirement campus, assisted living community, nursing center, or hospital setting.
 Please contact us at 330-486-6092.

 Explore Sprenger Hospice

 Sprenger Hospice Care's expert team of professionals are specially-trained in hospice and end-of-life care while promoting open communication between the patient, family and staff.